MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Overview

 During the ingestion process, the service optimizes for throughput by batching small ingress data chunks together before ingestion.
-Batching reduces the resources consumed by the ingestion process, and doesn't require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.
+Batching reduces the resources consumed by the ingestion process and doesn't require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.

 The downside to doing batching before ingestion is the forced delay.
 Therefore, the end-to-end time from requesting the data ingestion until the data ready for query is larger.